yookontian/AnimeSum/README.md

 This project is based on the [React Js Project Tutorial - Build An Anime Website (API Project)](https://www.youtube.com/watch?v=qOhyFgE-8gY) with some modifications.
 The goal is to create a web app that allows users to search for anime titles and display the results in a list.
 The user can then select a title to view more details about it.
-The user can also save titles to a list of favorites.
-The user can also view a list of their favorites.

 I used Jikan API, you can find more information here: [Jikan](https://jikan.moe/).